jcu-eresearch/plone-user-doc/source/managingcontent.rst

 Granting access to your content
 ===============================

-**Sometimes you'll want to give access to individuals or a group of users, rather than the whole Internet.**
+**Sometimes you'll want to give access to individuals rather than the whole Internet.**

 You can choose to share your document with all logged in users or with a particular person.
 Descriptions for how to set up each of these permissions